griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ### Initial AWS setup for development and testing purposes

 For development purposes we started with a very large instance (overkill).
 Future experimentation is needed to determine the appropriate size for actual student instances.

-- Launch an EC2 instance:
+To setup an EC2 instance:

 - Select Ubuntu Server 18.04 LTS (HVM), SSD Volume Type
 - Choose r5.2xlarge (8 vCPUs, 64 GiB Memory, up to 10 Gigabit Network Performance)
 - Increase root storage to 500GB
 - Add storage: 2,000 GiB (~2TB) EBS volume, not encrypted
 - Configure security: Allow SSH and HTTP access
+- Download PEM file when prompted and set appropriate rights (_e.g._ chmod 400)
+- Launch instance
-- Login with key the usual way (e.g., ssh -i pmbio.pem ubuntu@18.217.114.211)
+- Login with key the usual way (_e.g._ ssh -i pmbio.pem ubuntu@18.217.114.211)

 ### Note on creating DNS records for students to use
 Instead of each student using their instances public IP address or public DNS, we can create pmbio.org sub-domains for them to use that point to the AWS instance (e.g. `student1.pmbio.org`).
 If we want to shut down instances during the course and spin them up later, since the IP address will change we could update the DNS record and the student could continue to use the same DNS name to log in.
 This can be done in the Google Domains dashboard for pmbio.org in two ways: